Canopy vs Roof Hail Netting System: Which System Should You Choose?

 Which system is recommended for apples vs cherries?

-Why should we buy poles and wires locally instead of from you?
+Why buy poles and wires locally instead of from you?

 What accessories do you include with the netting?